 Mekafin is a quiet, personal outboard engine that offers an excellent alternative to traditional propeller engines.
 It does not emit CO2, and it could use solar or wind energy to recharge its batteries from the dock.
 The probability of injuring passengers or marine life will be reduced given the low speed of oscillation compared to propellers.
 This engine primarily targets cottage owners living next to lakes.
 If you are interested in this project, I invite you to contact Brice Thouret directly by clicking here.

-I would like to thank Martin Rico for creating the images of the Mekafin concept.
+The Mekafin concept was imagined in August 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a freelance Industrial Designer.
 Martin also designed the Seataci yacht and the Isakwa robotic food cart for Imaginactive.